Alberico Gentili

 Alberico Gentili (14 January 1552 – 19 June 1608) was an Italian jurist, a tutor of Queen Elizabeth I, and a standing advocate to the Spanish Embassy in London, who served as the Regius Professor of Civil Law at the University of Oxford for 21 years.
-He is regarded as the co-founder of the field of international law, and thus known as the "Father of international law".
-The first medieval writer on public international law, in 1587 Gentili became the first non-English person to be a Regius Professor.
-He also authored numerous books, which are recognized to be among the most essential sources for international legal doctrines, yet that also include theological and literary subjects.
+He is regarded as the co-founder of the field of international law, and thus is known as the "Father of international law".

+The first medieval writer on public international law, Gentili became in 1587 the first non-Englishman to be a Regius Professor.
+He also authored numerous books, which are recognized to be among the most essential sources for international legal doctrines, but also include theological and literary material.

 Early life and family

-He was born into a noble family in the town of San Ginesio, Macerata, Italy.
-It has been conjectured that Gentili's mother might have been the source of his early love for jurisprudence, but it was his father, Matteo Gentili, a renowned physician, who assumed the role of his tutor in Latin and Greek.
+Gentili was born into a noble family in the town of San Ginesio, Macerata, Italy.
+It has been conjectured that Gentili's mother might have been the source of his early love for jurisprudence, but it was his father, Matteo Gentili, a physician, who assumed the role of his tutor in Latin and Greek.
 His father was a protestant.
 He obtained a doctoral degree in law at the University of Perugia at the age of 20.